Introduction to managing sickness in the workplace

 It is vital that you look after the health of your staff.
-If they need an hour or two away from work during the week for a dental or doctor’s appointment, let them, they can always make up the extra hours by coming in early or staying late another day.
+If they need an hour or two away from work during the week for a dental or doctor’s appointment, let them.
+Employees can always make up the extra hours by coming in early or staying late another day.

-• Short term sickness – lasting less than a week
+• Short term sickness – lasting less than a week.

-• Long term illness – lasting several weeks or more
+• Long term illness – lasting several weeks or more.

-• Unauthorised absence – time off not related to sickness or injury
+• Unauthorised absence – time off not related to sickness or injury.

 Sick leave and pay

 If you let your employee know exactly what they will be getting paid and for how long, it can help alleviate some of their stress which can make it easier for them to recover.

 Short term sickness

-Short term sickness in the workplace can be difficult for you to manage because it is hard to plan for.
+Short term sickness in the workplace can be difficult to manage because it is hard to plan for.
 You should make sure all your employees know what your protocols are for reporting absence.

 Long term illness